 Our efforts in these three arenas are greatly complimented by our protection initiatives.
 We work closely with forest departments to ensure that they have the best equipment and training to carry out their duties.
-In a first of its kind initiative, we provided multi-utility rescue vehicles to parks to tackle man-animal conflict and also equipped 1,800 Anti-poaching Camps in over 60 parks.
-Our team has imparted enforcement training to over 5,000 staff and continues to conduct sessions in forest institutes.
+In a first of its kind initiative, we provided multi-utility rescue vehicles to parks to tackle man-animal conflict and also equipped 2,100 Anti-poaching Camps in over 60 parks.
+Our team has imparted enforcement training to over 8,700 staff and continues to conduct sessions in forest institutes.
 Above all we conduct scientific research to push for more robust wildlife management policies.

-|Largest donor agency in the field of tiger conservation outside of the government.|
+|WCT is the largest organisation to support the State and Central government in the field of tiger conservation outside of the Government.|

-|In less than five years, WCT has expanded its reach from 5 parks in 2009 to over 110 parks in October 2015.|
+|In less than eight years, WCT has expanded its reach from five parks in 2009 to 130 parks in January 2017.|

-|Have been able to leverage government support for most of our projects.|
+|WCT has been able to leverage government support for most of its projects.|

-|WCT is a member of State Board of Wildlife of Rajasthan and the State Board of Wildlife of Maharashtra.|
+|WCT is a member of the State Board of Wildlife of Maharashtra, Madhya Pradesh

-|WCT is a member of the Executive Committee of the Tiger Conservation Foundation of Madhya Pradesh.|
+|WCT is a member of the Executive Committee of Madhya Pradesh Tiger Conservation

-|WCT was one of four NGOs invited by the National Tiger Conservation Authority to carry out population estimation of tigers and their prey in India in 2014.|
+|WCT was one of the four NGOs invited by the NTCA to carry out population estimation of tigers and their prey in the All India Tiger Population Estimation exercise in 2014.|